hortonworks-gallery/ambari-freeipa-service/README.md

 On bottom left -> Actions -> Add service -> check FreeIPA server -> Next -> Next -> Enter password -> Next -> Deploy
 ![Image](../master/screenshots/screenshot-vnc-config.png?raw=true)

-- On successful deployment you will see the FreeIPA service as part of Ambari stack and will be able to start/stop the service from here:
+- On successful deployment you will see the FreeIPA service as part of Ambari service and will be able to start/stop the service from here:
 ![Image](../master/screenshots/screenshot-vnc-stack.png?raw=true)

 - When you've completed the install process, FreeIPA server will appear in Ambari